 If you want to be a high performer, you are likely interested in boosting your cognitive function to improve your performance at work or socially.
 Using nootropics is a great way to increase mental performance.
 But, before you dive into the wonderful world of nootropics, you can start looking at one of the most effective ways, by improving your gut health.

 Your gut is full of microbial cells, more than there are human cells in your entire body.
 In fact, there are about ten times more to the count.
 These microbial cells are found mainly in the gut, where they make up a diverse and complex ecosystem known as the gut microflora.
 From the moment of birth, your intestines are populated by bacteria, and the types and variety depend on several factors, such as your genes, lifestyle, environment, diet, and use of medication like antibiotics.

 A higher diversity of bacterial strains in your gut microflora means a more diverse ecosystem.
 This diversity equals a stronger and healthier gut that can fight pathogens, has better digestion, absorbs nutrients properly, improves general health (mental and physical).
-Also, it strengthens the immune system and is essential to processes like autophagy (aging) and cell apoptosis (programmed cell death of dangerous cells or mutations).
+Also, it strengthens the immune system and is essential to processes like autophagy (ageing) and cell apoptosis (programmed cell death of dangerous cells or mutations).

 There is a substantial amount of research showing strong associations between poorly populated gut microbiome and disease, acne, anxiety and depression, obesity, and cognitive dysfunction.
 Which has led researchers to consider, ‘why is the gut so powerful?’ and ‘why does it impact cognitive-related conditions?’.
 Here’s how.